How to Get a Higher Ad Position in Google Ads Without Increasing Bids

 Quality Score and the Ad Rank Formula

-If you remember some of the ingredients for the “magic” formula Google uses to calculate ad rank, you’ll recall that one of the main ingredients to the CPC soup, is Quality Score.
+If you remember some of the ingredients for the formula Google uses to calculate ad rank, you’ll recall that one of the main ingredients to the CPC soup is including the Quality Score Formula.

-If you have many keywords with low Quality Scores and high average CPCs, you should consider pausing or deleting them and replacing them with similar keywords but with higher Quality Scores.
+If you have many keywords with low-Quality Scores and high average CPCs, you should consider pausing or deleting them and replacing them with low CPC keywords and higher Quality Scores.

 Use Search Terms as Keywords

-A good place to start is looking at the search terms for your keywords.
+A good place to start to improve your PPC ranking is looking at the search terms for your keywords.
 Here, you will often find search terms that could be used as effective keywords.